0x0bit/sails-hook-redis/README.md

 // config/redis.js

 module.exports.redis = {
-  // Must be set to true to enable this hook
+  // Must be set to false to enable this hook
-  enabled: true,
+  disabled: false,

   // Provide host and port
   host: '127.0.0.1',